 - get any heavy bleeding or bleeding that you cannot stop, such as cuts or nosebleeds that do not stop within 10 minutes

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to sertraline.

+These are not all the side effects of sertraline.
 For a full list, see the leaflet inside your medicine packet.

 Sertraline and breastfeeding

-But it's important to continue taking sertraline to keep you well.
+It is important to continue taking sertraline to keep you well.
 Breastfeeding will also benefit both you and your baby.

 Mixing sertraline with herbal remedies and supplements

 Do not take St John's wort, the herbal remedy for depression, while you're being treated with sertraline as this will increase your risk of side effects.

 There's very little information about taking other herbal remedies and supplements with sertraline.
 It's not possible to say whether they are safe to take together.
 They're not tested in the same way as pharmacy and prescription medicines.